-Boat safety is very essential and that is why a personal flotation device, otherwise known as a PFD, is compulsory on all boats.
-There are different kinds of PFDs, one of which is the Type IV, which can be tossed to a someone in the water to keep them afloat.
+Boat safety is essential, so a personal flotation device, otherwise known as a PFD, is compulsory on all boats.
+There are different kinds of PFDs, one of which is the Type IV that can be tossed to someone in the water to keep them afloat.
 With that being said, what is the main advantage of the Type IV PFD?

-The main advantage of the Type IV PFD is that since it is not designed to be worn, any person, whether a child or an adult of any size, height, and weight can use this.
+The main advantage of the Type IV PFD is that since it is not designed to be worn, any person, whether a child or an adult of any size, height, and weight, can use it.
 This type of PFD is meant to be thrown to someone who fell overboard to help them from drowning.

 Also, take a look at this popular PFD on Amazon that would be a perfect addition to your boat: